top of page

 Gallery 2025

-And when I don't have my hands in clay, I also spend a bit of time working on watercolor painting, which I truly love.
+When I don't have my hands in clay, I also spend a bit of time working on watercolor painting, which I truly love.
 Painting on clay is so different from watercolor on paper...both good practices, and I'd say time well spent. (of course, the house is sadly neglected and a mess...but oh well...)

 Life is good!